-The SPI has launched dedicated funding opportunities to complement existing offers and fill gaps linked to the specific needs of science done in Polar regions.
-The Polar Access Fund offers young researchers funding to complement their research with a field trip to a Polar region.
+The SPI has launched dedicated funding opportunities to complement existing offers and fill gaps linked to the specific needs of science undertaken in polar regions.
+The Polar Access Fund offers young researchers funding to complement their research with a field trip to a polar region.
 The SPI Exploratory grants offer funding to start new collaborations and fund logistics related to research projects in high latitudes.
-Additionally, students can benefit from SPI funding to participate in international field/maritime schools.
+Additionally, students can benefit from SPI funding to participate in international field and summer schools.

-In 2019, the SPI has issued for the first time a new funding instrument dedicated to technology development and PolARTS.
+In 2019, for the first time the SPI issued calls for new funding instruments dedicated to technology development and art-science collaboration.
 The “SPI Technogrants” are aimed at funding the development of instrumentation and technologies relevant for polar sciences.
 PolARTS is a pilot collaboration between Pro Helvetia and SPI aiming at promoting exchange between arts and polar sciences.
 More information can be found on the dedicated pages.